 The long-term outlook for sports league and team revenues requires looking ahead to this next generation of fans just as they’re just beginning to develop their loyalties.
 And it demands searching in new geographies that might prohibit them from ever seeing a game, match or race in person.

 Gen Z audiences prefer to make and curate their own original, authentic media.
 They place little trust in ad agency commercials or brand messages; they’re used to seeing and experiencing raw and unrefined content.
 So naturally, authenticity is a key driver for the content they want to see from their favorite teams and athletes.
-It’s this genuine content — and ‘insider’ access to creating more of it — that will gain their loyalty, turn them into superfans, and make a connection that will last a lifetime.
+It’s this genuine content — an “insider” view of having an all-access pass — that will gain their loyalty, turn them into superfans, and make a connection that will last a lifetime.